(Beijing, Xi'an, Yangshuo, Shanghai)

 Fly from Xi'an to Guilin.

-The Li River Retreat is located about a 25 minute walk north of Yangshuo in an isolated location overlooking the Li River.
-While there are more conveniently located hotels in the area, this is in fact the absolute best located to enjoy a scenic panorama of the local topography while still being able to get to town.
+The Li River Retreat is located about a 25 minute walk north of Yangshuo in a quiet area overlooking the Li River.
+While there are several conveniently situated hotels in the area, this is the best located one to enjoy a scenic panorama of the local topography while still being able to get to town.
 The rooms are simple yet spacious, clean and well appointed.
-The owners are some of the friendliest people in Yangshuo and serve some of the finest local and international fare in the area.
+The owners are very friendly people and serve some of the finest local and international dishes in the area.
 Wifi is available.

 The focus of this tour is to stop, step off the trail and get your feet wet working alongside a local farmer tending to their land.
 Working alongside the farmer with the translation and interpretation of your English speaking guide, you’ll work up a good appetite and enjoy lunch in the countryside.
 This activity is not available at all times of year and is best suited to families with children.
 Snacks, fruit and bottle water is provided on this tour.

 Enjoy an evening of Cormorant Fishing with dinner.
 Cormorants are good sized birds who enjoy diving underwater in search of fish.
 Fishermen place a cord around the bird's neck to keep the bird from swallowing the fish, so they return to the boat and the fisherman places the catch in the basket.